-In such situations, you will need to deactivate plugins using other methods.
-The easiest of them is to deactivate WordPress plugins via file transfer protocol (FTP) or the File Manager app in your WordPress hosting file manager.
+In these situations, you will need to deactivate plugins using other methods.
+The easiest option is to deactivate WordPress plugins via file transfer protocol (FTP) or the File Manager app in your WordPress hosting dashboard.

 Basically, WordPress looks for your installed plugins in the /wp-contents/plugins/ folder.
 If it cannot find the plugin’s folder, then WordPress will automatically deactivate all plugins.

 Instead of deleting the plugin’s folder, we will just rename it.

-First, you will need to connect to your WordPress site using an FTP client.
-Once connected, you need to navigate to the wp-content folder inside your WordPress root directory.
+First, you will need to connect to your WordPress site using an FTP client like FileZilla.
+Once connected, you must navigate to the wp-content folder inside your WordPress root directory.

 This will bring up a popup where you need to enter a new name for your plugin’s folder, such as ‘plugins-deactivated’.